arduino/docs-content/content/tutorials/generic/interfacing-a-joystick/interfacing-a-joystick.md

 ---
 author: 'Arduino'
-description: 'This tutorial shows you how to connect a joystick '
+description: 'This tutorial shows you how to connect a joystick to an Arduino.'
 title: 'Interfacing a Joystick'
 tags: [Joystick, Potentiometer]
 ---